 Attending OSU's Orientation and Advising

 It is highly recommended that all new students attend START, OSU's summer orientation, advising, and registration program.
-Please visit the New Student Programs and Family Outreach (NSPFO) website for more information about OSU's orientation programs.
+Please visit the Office of Student Orientation website for more information about OSU's orientation programs.

 Disability Accommodations for the START program